Take the Scenic Route on the Historic National Road Byway

 o Turn the Page Bookstore

 , where Ms. Roberts holds booksignings every time she publishes a new book (about 6 times per year!)

 - Hancock – with its Visitor Center in a historic canal home, quaint restaurants, and the famous Blue Goose Bakery.

 - Sharpsburg – site of Antietam National Battlefield, where the bloodiest single day of war in the USA occured.
 The battle prompted President Lincoln to issue the preliminary Emancipation Proclamation, officially making the war about slavery.
-Nearby is Antietam Creek Vineyards with estate-grown Bordeaux-style wines with unique and stunning vistas of thebattlefield.
+Nearby is Antietam Creek Vineyards offering estate-grown Bordeaux-style wines with unique and stunning vistas of the Battlefield.

-- Williamsport: Visitors to this canal town can ride a 1900’s era boat over a restored aqueduct, see an authentic loch keepers home, and watch how the canal was opened and closed with a working loch.
-It is the only site in the USA to offer these original experiences as they would have happened in the days of the canal’s operation.
+- Williamsport: Visitors to this Canal Town can ride a 1900’s era boat over a restored aqueduct, see an authentic lockkeepers home, and see a demonstration of how the Canal was opened and closed at its authentic working lock.
+It is the only site in the USA to offer these original experiences as they would have happened in the days of the Canal’s operation.
 A new Visitor Center is scheculed to be placed in a historic building along the Canal, and is expected to open in 2021.
-The current visitor center is still open.
-Cushwa Brewery, a microbrewery with innovated offerings, and named for the Cushwa Basin where Canal boats could turn around.
+The current Visitor Center is still open.
+Cushwa Brewery, a microbrewery with innovated offerings, is named for the Cushwa Basin where the Canal boats would turn around.

 - Funkstown – A quaint small town along the National Road, features antique stores with finds that are sought after by high-end designers, recycled goods fans, and “pickers” alike.
 Blue Mountain Boutique Wine Tasting Room is also open to serve tastings and offers classes in home wine-making and brewing.
 Just outside of Funkstown is Antietam Entertainment & Dinner Theater, offering year-round performances.
 Their most popular show is the "Christmas Experience."